Articles by City & Category

 One World, One Sky: Big Bird's Adventure

-Take a trip to the moon with Sesame Street's very own Big Bird and Elmo in this entertaining theater show.
-Kids can learn about the sun, the moon, and the constellation of the Big Dipper.
+Take a trip to the Moon with Sesame Street's very own Big Bird and Elmo in this entertaining sky show.
+Kids can learn about the Sun, the Moon, and the constellation of the Big Dipper.
 This sing along adventure is great for the little ones.

 Adler Planetarium Shows

-If you're hungry for more than knowledge, Galileo's Cafe has plenty of food to satisfy your taste buds.
-Soups, sandwiches, flatbreads, salads, and desserts are available alongside a breathtaking view of the Chicago skyline.
-The cafe is open from 9:30am - 2:30pm on weekdays and from 9:30 to 3:15pm on weekends.
+If you're hungry for more than knowledge, the Cosmic Cafe has plenty of food to satisfy your taste buds.
+Soups, sandwiches, paninis, salads, and desserts are available alongside a breathtaking view of the Chicago skyline.
+The cafe hours vary so please check the Adler website prior to your visit.

 Adler Planetarium Ticket Prices & Hours

 The best deal comes with the purchase of CityPASS® tickets, which can save you on admission to Chicago's top attractions, many of which are located near the Adler Planetarium.